SciFunk/archaic_in_1000genomes/README.md

-# archaic_in_1000genomes
+# Archaic allele counts in 1000 Genomes Populations

+The script sprime_conversion.py takes the archaic allele predictions from Sprime (https://doi.org/10.1016/j.cell.2018.02.031) and converts them to a bed file.
+This file can be used with vcftools to extract the archaic sites from 1000 Genomes Project data (https://www.internationalgenome.org/data-portal/data-collection/phase-3).

-scripts to count archaic allele frequency in 1000 genomes data
+The script sprime_allele_counts.py calculates the archaic allele frequency for each of the 26 populations in the 1000 Genomes Project.